The Fritz Haber Center

 Fritz Haber 1868-1934

-From 1886 until 1891 he studied chemistry at the University of Heidelberg under Bunsen, at the University of Berlin under A.W.
-Hoffmann, and at the Technical School at Charlottenberg under Liebermann.
-After completing his University studies he voluntarily worked for a time in his father's chemical business and, being interested in chemical technology, he also worked for a while under Professor Georg Lunge at the Institute of Technology at Zurich.
-He then finally decided to take up a scientific career and went for one and a half years to work with Ludwig Knorr at Jena, publishing with him a joint paper on diacetosuccinic ester.
+From 1886 to 1891, he studied chemistry at three places: the University of Heidelberg under Robert Bunsen, the University of Berlin under A. W. Hofmann, and the Technical School in Charlottenburg under C. Liebermann.
+After university, he worked for a short time in his father’s chemical business and at the Institute of Technology at Zurich under Professor Georg Lunge.
+He then spent a year and a half in Jena working with Ludwig Knorr.
+They wrote a paper together on a chemical called diacetosuccinic ester.

-Haber lived for science, both for its own sake and also for the influence it has in moulding human life and human culture and civilization.
+Excerpts from Nobel Lectures, Chemistry 1901-1921: Haber lived for science, both for its own sake and also for the influence it has in moulding human life and human culture and civilization.
 Versatile in his talents, he possessed an astonishing knowledge of politics, history, economics, science and industry and he might have succeeded equally well in other fields.
 The hesitation with which he finally decided to be a chemist has already been mentioned.
 He welcomed administrative responsibilities in addition to research work.
 Always approachable and courteous, he was interested in every kind of problem.
 His ability to clarify, in a few sentences, the obscurities of a scientific discussion, was a valuable feature of the colloquia he held at his Institute and his organising talent made him a model Director of a large establishment in which he allowed complete freedom, to the workers under him, maintaining, nevertheless, a remarkable control over the activities of the Institute as a whole.
 A man of forceful personality, he left a lasting impression on the minds of all his associates.

 Apart from the Nobel Prize, Haber received many honours during his life.
 At Max von Laue's instigation, the Institute for Physical and Electrochemistry at Berlin-Dahlem was renamed the Fritz Haber Institute after his death.